ruiheng/vimfiles/README.txt

 All plug-ins are disabled by default.
 To enable a plugin, you just need to create a symbolic link in `bundle` dir to the corresponding subdir in `available`.
 To disable it again, just remove that symbolic link.

 NOTES: On windows vista or later, you can `mklink` command to create symbolic links.
-(But need administrator privileges)
+But need administrator privileges.
+See enable-plugin.bat for example.

 Example Usage
 ==============

-For example, this is what I needs to do on a newly installed system:
+For example, this is what I need to do on a newly installed system:

   * create symbolic link ~/vimfiles/local_settings.vim ,
     points to <vimfiles_project>/local_settings.ruiheng.vim .